|Submitted: Jul 19 2014|

 *** Compilation ***

-Install X11 and Qt development packages (libx11-dev and libxext-dev for X11, libqt4-dev for Qt4, and qtbase5-dev, libqt5svg5-dev, libqt5x11extras5-dev and qtbase5-private-dev for Qt5, in Debian-based systems), open a terminal inside the Kvantum folder and issue this command:
+Install X11 and Qt development packages (libx11-dev and libxext-dev for X11, libqt4-dev for Qt4, and qtbase5-dev, libqt5svg5-dev and libqt5x11extras5-dev for Qt5, in Debian-based systems), open a terminal inside the Kvantum folder and issue this command:

 qmake && make